arrowarchive/Old-Arrowarchive/docs/mainmenu/FAQ.md

 * **May I use one of your drawings as a profile picture/banner?**

 Of course!
 As long as you ask me first and credit me in your bio, You can use one of my drawings as a profile picture.
 If you want to use it as a profile picture for a platform where you can't credit the artist (ex. *Discord*), then all you need to do is ask me.

+* **May I use one of your drawings as a phone/computer wallpaper?**

+Definitely!
+I doubt that a lot of my drawings will fit the aspect ratios for iPads, computers, phones, etc. but if you can make it work, go ahead!
+My only request is that if you decide to share what your current wallpapers are on social media (which I have seen people do), please credit me if one of my drawings is your wallpaper.
+I prefer if you would ask before making one of my drawings into a wallpaper, but otherwise I'm fine with it.

 * **I have seen your work posted on someone else's account.
 What should I do?**